Become A Licensed Midwife

 For Experienced Midwives

 As defined in California Business and Professions Code Section 2513(a)-(c), the challenge process offers a midwifery student and prospective applicant the opportunity to obtain credit by examination for previous midwifery education and clinical experience.
 This opportunity is provided by individuals approved through a “challenge process” program.
-Maternidad La Luz and National Midwifery Institute are the California Medical Board approved challenge processes.
-Upon successful completion of the challenge process, the candidate also must successfully complete the comprehensive licensing examination administered by NARM.
+National Midwifery Institute is a California Medical Board approved Challenge Processes.
+Upon successful completion of the Challenge Process, the candidate also must successfully complete the comprehensive licensing examination administered by NARM.
 The candidate then may submit an application for California licensure.
-Note: only MLL students graduating from MLLs 12 & 18 month abbreviated programs qualify for MLLs California Challenge Mechanism.

 Q. I received my midwifery training and experience in another country.
 How can I qualify for a midwife’s license?

 A. California law does not include a provision for recognizing international midwifery education and training.
-Contact National Midwifery Institute or Nizhoni Institute of Midwifery to inquire about advanced placement opportunities and/or status of their "California Challenge" opportunity for experienced midwives.
+Contact National Midwifery Institute to inquire about advanced placement opportunities and/or status of their "California Challenge" opportunity for experienced midwives.